In this new post of the series Blender tutorial I will talk about light.

 We can then customize the light properties using the related tab in the properties panel.
 In this section you can find specific customizable properties for each type of light.
 For example for a point light we can customize:

 For the point light (and also some other kind of light) it is possible to enable shadows.
 To do that we have to choose ray shadow in the light properties panel and customize the look and feel of the shadow.
-Here we can also define the number of samples to be used to generate the shadows: the higher the better shadow we obtain (if you want to know more about ray tracing shadows, you can read this article“ray tracing shadow rays”).
+Here we can also define the number of samples to be used to generate the shadows: the higher the better shadow we obtain (if you want to know more about ray tracing shadows, you can read this lecture.
 To actually render the shadow, we need also to set the shadow flag enable in the renderer settings properties panel.

 There are other types of lights.
 For example we have spot lamps.
 These are light with a specific dim that simulate a cone of light.
 We can customize its properties in the light tab in the properties panel.
 One thing to note for spot light is that we can customize the cone (shape, size…).